 My husband and I traveled the world before we decided to have a child.
 We are obsessed with traveling.
 So it was obvious we would still travel with her, even as a baby.
-Traveling with a baby or toddler is a lot different than traveling as a couple: the pace is different, the amount of luggage we pack is different… but it’s even more rewarding since we can discover once again things that we were used to, through her eyes.
+Baby travel is a lot different than traveling as a couple: the pace is different, the amount of luggage we pack is different… but it’s even more rewarding since we can discover once again things that we were used to, through her eyes.

 After a couple of trips with my baby girl, I listed the best tips I could find to help everyone have an easy and safe trip.
 And trust me, you can have a pleasant trip!

 - When buying flight tickets, choose a minimum of 60-90 minute layover.
 You don’t want to end up running through the airport to catch your next flight with a tired child.
 With an hour or more, you will have plenty of time for a diaper change, getting some snacks and just breathe for one minute!

 - Call the airline as much in advance as possible if you want a sky-cot.
 It would be good for you even if you don’t think your child is going to nap since there’s more leg room for your child to play.

 - Book a hotel suite with a door between the living area and bedroom.
 That way, you can still enjoy your grown-up evenings with a child sleeping in the next room.

 - Choose a hotel with free breakfast.
 In my opinion, there’s nothing worse than the morning rush on an empty stomach.
 Breakfast in pajamas is so much more fun!

 - Bring some new toys and books that your child hasn’t played with before.
 That will keep her occupied for a while.

 - Don’t forget your child’s favorite low-mess snacks, especially for the traveling when food options are almost non-existent.
 You don’t want a grumpy kid on a 10-hour flight.

 - Bring your phone or tablet and some movies and games that will entertain your child, even when she’s tired.